 How can I keep learning until my driving lessons start again?

-If you’re a budding driver and you want to ensure you are ready to restart your driving lessons without missing a beat, then there are ways to keep your skills sharp and help yourself hit the ground – and the road – running once you can get back behind the wheel:
+If you’re a budding driver and you want to ensure you are ready to restart your driving lessons without missing a beat, then there are ways to keep your skills sharp while adhering to the lockdown rules.

 Brush up on driving theory